 We were all able to gain a little bit more experience with the game-making process last weekend, all in different ways.
 Some of us learned how to do walk cycles, some of us learned how to implement music, and some of us still learned about creating artwork for the first time.
 I remember when I asked John if he’d be willing to create art assets instead of programming.

 I was honestly shocked to hear him say that.
 I think if you do any work that involves making something — be it art, music, and yes, even code — then you’re creative.
 Programming takes as much creative problem-solving and skill as being an artist does, and while they’re not one-to-one, never think you’re not creative just because you’re not making something that would be traditionally classified as “art.”

 If you want to hear more about our time working on Morning, then be sure to check out the most recent episode of the Ward Podcast, where we also talk about our time at GGJ!
-And of course, be sure to check the game out for yourself!

 All in all, Global Game Jam 2016 was another great jam with great people.
 We’d like to thank RVA Game Jams for always putting on a great event and for the VCUarts Departments of Communication Arts, Kinetic Imaging, and Art Education for hosting the jam and giving so many VCU students with a passion for games the opportunity to work on one.
 And most importantly, we’d like to again thank Alex, Dan, and John for charging through with us over one long weekend.
 We hope to work with y’all again sometime!